theADAMJR/mc-username-sniper/README.md

 ## Errors

 `Invalid name change: profileId = b57394efaee14e20b9b269b41c95e1b7, new name = Detected.` Name was unavailable or could not be changed at that time.
-This also means the bearerToken is valid
+This also means the bearerToken is valid.

 ---